 Introducing a full cost recovery approach can be a time-consuming process yet it is fundamental that you have this type of financial management system in place if your organisation is going to regularly tender for contracts.
+This is a more accurate way of identifying overhead costs than using a set level such as 10 or 15%.
+But be aware that some contracts may ask for copies of the calculations.

-Working Out a Surplus on the Contract
+Working out a surplus on the contract